By Sonia Lelii

 EMC claims IT departments will benefit from Panorama because they don't have to migrate files -- they can be accessed from existing storage.
 Panorama also includes AES 256-bit encryption for data at rest and in motion, as well as secure credentials on mobile devices.

 "In general, solutions like Panorama increase security because it brings largely unmanaged sharing into a manageable environment," he said.
-"With the integration of EMC's IRM [information rights management] technology, Syncplicity actually becomes a solution for documents requiring very stringent security."
+"With the integration of EMC's IRM [information rights management] technology, Syncplicity by Axway actually becomes a solution for documents requiring very stringent security."